CebolaLab/RNA-seq/README.md

  correctGCBias -b <sample>-sorted.bam --effectiveGenomeSize 3099922541 -g GCA_000001405.15_GRCh38_no_alt_analysis_set.2bit --GCbiasFrequenciesFile <sample>.freq.txt -o <sample>.gc_corrected.bam [options]
 ```

 **NOTE:** When calculating the GC-bias for ChIP-seq, ATAC-seq, DNase-seq (and CUT&Tag/CUT&Run) it is recommended to filter out problematic regions.
 These include those with low mappability and high numbers of repeats.
 The compiled list of [ENCODE blacklist regions](https://www.nature.com/articles/s41598-019-45839-z) should be excluded.
-However, the ENCODE blacklist regions have little overlap with coding regions and this step is not necessary for RNAs-seq data [(Amemiya et al, 2019)](https://www.nature.com/articles/s41598-019-45839-z).
+However, the ENCODE blacklist regions have little overlap with coding regions and this step is not necessary for RNA-seq data [(Amemiya et al, 2019)](https://www.nature.com/articles/s41598-019-45839-z).

-## Visualisation

-The `bam` file aligned to the *genome* should be converted to a `bigWig` format, which can be uploaded to genome browsers and viewed as a track.
 The gene counts are here normalised to TPM values during conversion.

 ```
 bamCoverage -b <sample>.gc_corrected.bam -o <sample>.bw --normalizeUsing BPM --samFlagExclude 512